 Italian Tomato Pie

-Pizza is a classic Neapolitan flatbread culinary concoction that is still made in roughly the same the way it has been in Western Italy since the sixteenth century (but only after Spanish explorers returned to Europe from Central America with the "tomate" fruit).
+Pizza is a classic Neapolitan flatbread culinary concoction that is still made in roughly the same way it has been in Western Italy since the sixteenth century (but only after Spanish explorers returned to Europe from Central America with the "tomate" fruit).
 Recipes for these "tomato pies" initially arrived stateside with Italian immigrants coming to New York City in the late 1800s.
-Today pizza is a mainstay fast-food choice around much of the world and a multi-billion-dollar industry that was kick-started in the U.S. as a Baby Boomer-driven teenage trend in the 1950s -- but its widespread popularity was actually a rather long time coming.
+Today pizza is a mainstay fast-food choice around much of the world and a multi-billion-dollar industry that was kick-started in the U.S. as a teenage trend in the 1950s -- but its widespread popularity was actually a rather long time coming.

 Pizza did not make its debut appearance in an American cookbook -- Specialita Culinarie Italiane, 137 Tested Recipes of Famous Italian Foods -- until 1936, and Pizzeria Uno, which opened in Chicago in 1943, is credited as the first pizza-centric business in America.
 Public interest in the then-exotic food steadily increased from that point, and in 1945 a basic recipe for do-it-yourself homemade pizza was first published in Gourmet magazine.